European Convention on Human Rights: Article 12 – marriage

 Article 12 provides a right for women and men of marriageable age to marry and establish a family.

-Despite a number of invitations, the court has so far refused to apply the protections of this article to same-sex marriage.
+Despite multiple invitations, the court has so far refused to apply the protections of this article to same-sex marriage.
 The court has defended this on the grounds that the article was intended to apply only to different-sex marriage, and that a wide margin of appreciation must be granted to parties in this area.

 In Goodwin v.
 United Kingdom the court ruled that a law which still classified post-operative transsexual people under their birth sex violated article 12 as it meant that transsexual people were unable to marry individuals of the opposite sex.
 This reversed an earlier ruling in Rees v.
 United Kingdom.
 This did not, however, alter the Court's understanding that Article 12 protects only different-sex couples.

 The European Court of Human Rights ruled in Schalk and Kopf v.
 Austria that countries are not required to provide marriage licenses for same-sex couples; however, if a country allows same-sex couple marriage it must be done under the same conditions that opposite-sex couples marriage face, in order to prevent a breach of article 14 – the prohibition of discrimination.
 Additionally, the court ruled in the 2015 case of Oliari and Others v.
 Italy that states have a positive obligation to ensure there is a specific legal framework for the recognition and protection of same-sex couples.